-He holds Bachelors and Honours degrees in Social Sciences from the University of Natal, a Certificate in Higher Education and Science Policy from Boston University (USA) and the degree of Doctor of Philosophy in Sociology from the University of York (UK).
+Dr Saleem Badat holds Bachelors and Honours degrees in the Social Sciences from the University of KwaZulu-Natal, a Certificate in Higher Education and Science Policy from Boston University (United States), and the degree of Doctor of Philosophy in Sociology from the University of York (United Kingdom).

-In 1999 Saleem became the first CEO of the Council on Higher Education, which advises the South African Minister of Education on higher education policy issues, and is also responsible for quality assurance.
+After a decade at the University of Western Cape, where he was the Director of the Education Policy Unit, in 1999 he became the first Chief Executive Officer of the newly created Council on Higher Education, which advises the South African Minister of Higher Education & Training on higher education policy issues.

-He is the author of Black Student Politics, Higher Education and Apartheid (Routledge, 2002), co-author of National Policy and a Regional Response in South African Higher Education (James Currey, 2004) and co-editor of Apartheid Education and Popular Struggles in South Africa (Ravan Press, 1990).
-He has contributed chapters and articles to various books, scholarly journals, magazines and newspapers, and has also directed and authored numerous policy reports on South African higher education and science policy.
+He is the author of Black Man, You are on Your Own (2010) and Black Student Politics, Higher Education and Apartheid (2002); co-author of National Policy and a Regional Response in South African Higher Education (2004), and co-editor of Apartheid Education and Popular Struggles in South Africa (1990).
+In 2012/2013 Jacana Press and Brill published his latest book, The Forgotten People: Political Banishment under Apartheid.